PseudoDevs/IamGhost/bmd1.md

-Last updated: 2024-04-07 04:44:35
+Last updated: 2024-04-07 04:45:42
-Random Quote: I prefer my history dead.
-Dead history is writ in ink, the living sort in blood.  -  Rodrik Harlaw
+Random Quote: When someone is in love, they look through rose-tinted glasses.
+Everything’s wonderful.
+They transform into a soft teddy bear that’s smiling all the time. - Professor